 A commitment to safety means a commitment to proactively protecting our employees, our community and the environment.
 Our terminals follow strict operating procedures designed to prevent accidents before they happen.
 These include:

 Twice a day — at the beginning of each shift — Global employees work through a detailed safety and inspection checklist, and identify any additional maintenance that may be required.
-Since 2013, the terminal has undergone hundreds of inspections by state and federal agencies who have turned up no substantive violations.
+Over the past five years, the terminal has undergone hundreds of inspections by state and federal agencies who have turned up no substantive violations.
 These agencies include the New York State Department of Environmental Conservation (DEC), the U.S. Environmental Protection Agency (EPA), the U.S. Coast Guard, the U.S. Department of Transportation and the Albany County Department of Health.

 Training & Drills

 Through monthly safety meetings and regular exercises, Global continuously trains employees on safe operating protocols and emergency response.

 Global works closely with the Albany Fire Department, Police Department, and the first responders.
 We also work with Texas-based Williams Fire & Hazard Control, a global leader in fire suppression and response.
 We regularly work with local firefighters to provide additional training specific to the facility.
 These sessions also serve to familiarize the Albany Fire Department with the terminal and the equipment on hand.
 In the event of an emergency, the Albany Fire Department would serve as Incident Commander.
 As required by our Major Oil Storage Facility (MOSF) License, Global’s Evaluation of Fire Response and Suppression Resources is available.

 We work with the National Response Corporation, the world’s largest provider of commercial environmental and industrial resources, to provide additional resources in the event of a spill.
 Though only required to do so twice a year, we’ll perform as many as four drills per year to ensure proper deployment of spill containment booms.
 Per our MOSF License, we keep and annually update our Spill Prevention Control & Countermeasures Plan.